SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 ## <a name="modelApproach"><a> Model Approach

 This section aims to summarize the modeling strategy of the competition approach on a high level.
 All logic is implemented in <b>Python 2</b>, which is GPL compatible. <b>Tensorflow</b> is used handling deep learning in Python.
 The Python package <b>Pandas</b> is used for tabular data handling and the Python package <b>Numpy</b> deals with for numeric computations.
-The Python package <b>Multiprocessing</b> is used to parallelize the computations.
+The Python package <b>Multiprocessing</b> is used to parallelize the computations on CPU.

 ### <a name="preProcessing"><a> Pre-processing